HiLITE Business Park

-HiLITE Business Park is a commercial office space located in HiLITE City, Kozhikode, Kerala, India.
-It is developed and managed by HiLITE Realty, a Calicut-based real estate and infrastructure conglomerate active since 2003.
-The project forms part of the larger HiLITE City mixed-use development that includes residential, retail, and hospitality ventures such as HiLITE Mall and The White School International.
+HiLITE Business Park is a commercial Indian business park made up of a office complex located within HiLITE City, Kozhikode, Kerala, India.
+It was developed and is managed by HiLITE Realty, a Calicut-based real estate and infrastructure company.
+The business park forms part of the larger HiLITE City mixed-use development, which includes residential, retail, hospitality, and educational facilities such as which includes residential, retail, hospitality, and educational facilities such as Hilite Mall Calicut.

+Opened in April 2015, the park consists of twin office towers with a built-up area of approximately 1.4 million square feet.
+It provides office space for information technology firms, business service providers, and startups.

+In 2025, HiLITE Realty announced the World Trade Center Kozhikode, a 12.5 million square foot expansion project within HiLITE City.
+Construction continued through 2026, with plans to include commercial towers, educational institutions, and convention facilities.
+HiLITE Business Park is located adjacent to this development and continues to serve as part of the city’s business infrastructure.

 History

-The concept for HiLITE Business Park was introduced by HiLITE Realty in the early 2010s to meet the growing demand for organized office spaces in northern Kerala.
-Construction began in 2013, and the complex was inaugurated on 10 April 2015.
-The park was designed as a comprehensive workspace destination integrating technology infrastructure, co-working areas, and business support services.
+The project was announced in the early 2010s by HiLITE Realty following demand for organized office infrastructure in northern Kerala.
+Construction began in 2013, and the business park was inaugurated on 10 April 2015.